 - Planning to implement in the next 12 months, 12%

 - Interested but no immediate plans to implement in the next 12 months, 6%

-Forrester forecasts that one out of four banks worldwide will increase their tech spending by 10% or more in 2022.
+Forrester forecasts that one out of four banks worldwide will increase their 2022 tech spending by 10% or more from the previous year.

 Innovation Must Become Woven Into the Whole Institution